antz22/ultimate-guide-to-flutter/README.md

 Dart is a language developed by Google that is the backbone to the flutter framework.
 It is the language you will be using when you code up apps with the Flutter framework.

-If you have never coded before or have less experience with programming, I recommend you take a look at this excellent tutorial from Mike Dane on YouTube.
-(PS don't sit through the whole thing all at once!
-Spend some time thinking about programming concepts in your subconscious mind while you take breaks or do other things)
+If you have never coded before or have less experience with programming, I recommend you take a look at this excellent tutorial from Mike Dane on YouTube (PS don't sit through the whole thing all at once!
+Spend some time thinking about programming concepts in your subconscious mind while you take breaks or do other things).
 - [Dart Programming in 4 hours | Full beginners tutorial](https://youtu.be/5xlVP04905w)

 If you have experience with languages like javavscript or java, here are the basics of dart.